withfig/autocomplete/README.md

 **To request completions for a CLI tool**, open an [issue](https://github.com/withfig/autocomplete/issues/new).

+## Adding a Spec
+To add a new Spec you can start by copying the `example.ts` file from the root directory to the `dev` folder.
+You can now rename it to `[commandName].ts` and start creating the spec.

 ## Typechecking Your Spec
 This Repository uses TypeScript to verify the types.